 Choose the right path for your individual needs

 What is a Dupuytren’s contracture?

-Dupuytren’s contracture is a condition which affects the hands and fingers (but can also occur in feet) and happens when the connective tissue changes in the hand, and becomes thickened forming bands and cords.
+Dupuytren’s contracture is a condition which affects the hands, palms and fingers (but can also occur in the feet) and happens when the connective tissue under the skin changes in the hand, and becomes thickened forming bands and cords.

-Over time Dupuytren’s contracture can cause one or more fingers to bend towards the palm, and the connective tissues in the palm to thicken and cause a cord-like a rope in the palm.
+Over time Dupuytren’s contracture can cause one or more fingers to bend towards the palm of your hand, and the connective tissues in the palm to thicken and cause a cord-like a rope in the palm.
 Similar cords/bands can also extend into the fingers.

 - It mainly affects the ring and little fingers

 - You can have it in both hands at the same time

 - At the early stages, it begins with lumps or ridges on your palms

 - Eventually, your fingers bend in towards the palm